Design Overview

 Clearance Fit

 If the rotating ring is not supported in a clearance fit, the raceway of the rotating shaft may shift relative to the table center.
-The clearance from the fit table to the bearing bore (also applicable for the clearance from bearing OD to table for rotating outer ring) may increase radial runout.
+The clearance from the mating table to the bearing bore (and likewise the clearance from the bearing outer diameter to the table when the outer ring rotates) may increase the radial runout.

 Applications with Lower Accuracy Requirements

 In applications with lower accuracy requirements, the ring can also be fastened with screws in a clearance fit.
-The wall thickness of the table adapter in the bearing bore (or OD) must be large enough to exclude the risk of uncertain operating conditions such as vibration, radial runout errors, and repeatability.
+The wall thickness of the table adapter at the bearing bore (or outer diameter) must be large enough to exclude the risk of uncertain operating conditions such as vibration, radial runout errors, and impaired repeatability.

 Centered Shafts / Tables

-Centering can be performed with a shaft clearance fit to the rotating shaft.
-Due to the solid ring, AXCR bearings are less sensitive to non-positive locking shafts than AXRY bearings.
-However, reduced shaft rigidity and possible radial runout problems or rotating shaft displacement during overload must be accepted.
+Centering can be performed by means of a shaft clearance fit to the rotating shaft.
+Due to its solid rings, the AXCR bearing is less sensitive to a non-positively locked shaft than the AXRY bearing.
+However, reduced shaft rigidity and the possible risk of radial runout problems or displacement of the rotating shaft under overload must be accepted.

-Radial runout measurements using a centering table and installed measuring ball do not match the following catalog values.
-In this precisely centered measurement, only the radial runout of the raceway and the shape error of the measuring structure are measured.
-If the measuring structure is executed precisely, the measured values will be lower than the specified myonic radial runout values. myonic radial runout values include the radial runout error of the raceway and the roundness of the bore.
+A radial runout measurement performed with a centered table and a fitted measuring ball does not correspond to the catalog values below.
+In such a precisely centered measurement, only the radial runout of the raceway and the form error of the measuring setup are recorded.
+If the measuring setup is executed precisely, the measured values will be lower than the specified myonic radial runout values.
+The myonic radial runout values include the radial runout error of the raceway and the roundness of the bore.

 Fastening Possibilities